 He is a graduate of Denison University, where he received the David Rounds Theatre Prize for his undergrad work in theatre, and is a proud alumnus of the National Theatre Institute at the Eugene O'Neill Theatre Center.

 When Chris isn't performing, he is climbing around on roofs for Spectrum Infrared Services, or barely concealing being a huge nerd.

-Chris is represented by Docherty Talent Agency, he is also an (AEA) Equity Membership Candidate.
+Chris is represented by Docherty Talent Agency, he is also an (AEA) Equity Membership Candidate, and SAG Eligible.

 Download my resume here!